kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/mixer.md

 Effects in Blue are implemented as User-Defined Opcodes, and understanding of how User-Defined Opcodes work in Csound is recommended before creating Effects.
-Understanding how UDO\'s work however is not necessary if one simply wants to use Effects.
+Understanding how UDO's work however is not necessary if one simply wants to use Effects.

 The workflow for using Effects with your Mixer channels is: